Meet the Golddigger Trust team.

 Naomi joined Golddigger Trust in February 2018 and can't quite believe she gets the joy and privilege of helping young women discover their worth, potential and beauty.
 As a teenager she experienced the life-changing benefit of having positive role models around to bring out her confidence and self-worth, and since committed her career to do the same for others.
 She spent five years working with The Pais Movement, working with young people in both Ghana and her hometown of Rotherham.
 Naomi is married to another youth worker, has an adorable Romanian rescue puppy and loves to spend her spare time searching for a bargain and indulging her inner granny (tea, crosswords and crochet!)

 Melissa Storey, Graduate Volunteer Programme (girls work) . . .

-Hannah Butler, Fundraising and Finance Officer (Currently on maternity leave) . . .
+Hannah Butler, Fundraising Officer . . .

 Naomi Stanhope, Fundraising and Finance Officer . . .

 Naomi S joined Golddigger Trust in January 2018 and is very excited to be a part of an organisation working to see young people discover who they are made to be.
 Originally from Scotland, Naomi moved to Sheffield to do, Form, a discipleship year at St Thomas Philadelphia.
 She then went onto study Events Management at Sheffield Hallam University while on the young adults leadership team at St Thomas Philadelphia, before going onto to assistant lead a charity called Rebuild.
 She has just spent the last year living & working in Sicily with refugees & trafficked women travelling across from Africa.
 Naomi is married to James and in her spare time enjoys travelling, exploring new places, drinking herbal tea & watching British crime dramas.